YasinAflatoon/HTML/notes/HelloHTML.md

 ```

 then save this file and go back to your folder in your file explorer and open the file with your prefered browser.
-You can see the pure text on your browser and now officialy you wrote your first HTML file like a piece of cake.
+You can see the pure text on your browser and now officially you wrote your first HTML file like a piece of cake.

 ![HelloHTML](/media/img01.png)